-Seizaemon Atsutada Sagara, the retainer of Yozan Uesugi, originally crafted dolls as his avocation.
-The heartwarming dolls reflect the popular culture in the late Edo period and has been handed down since then.
+Seizaemon Atsutada Sagara, the retainer of Uesugi Yozan, originally crafted dolls as a pass-time.
+The heartwarming dolls reflect trends of the late Edo period and have become a Yonezawa tradition.

 Yonezawa-yaki was actually first established as a branch of the “Narushimayaki” style of pottery, which is an ancient craft created in the Yonezawa area.
 Yonezawa-yaki further developed the ceramic style into a more sophisticated art style.